roryp/sora2/README.md

 **Best Practices for Chaining:**
 - **Use detailed prompts**: Include lighting, camera angles, motion direction (e.g., "cinematic wide shot, camera following left to right")
-- **Pad starts**: Leave padding enabled (default) or set `--pad-start` to your crossfade value so the next segment begins on the same frame used to end the prior one.
+- **Pad starts**: Leave padding enabled (default ~0.6× crossfade, max 0.6s) so the next segment begins on the same frame used to end the prior one; lower it (e.g., `--pad-start 0.3`) if you notice a visible pause.
 - **Shorter segments (4-8s)**: Better visual continuity than 12s segments; less time for AI to drift
 - **Specify motion**: Describe camera movement to maintain consistency ("smooth pan", "static shot", "tracking shot")
 - **Test first**: Generate single segments to verify prompt quality before creating long chains